 There are many wonderful experiences to be had in this unique and wonderful country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Bhutan.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top five things to do in Bhutan.

 Climb to the Tiger’s Nest